LovelaceAcademy/PlutusExperience/README.md

 ## Episode 3 - Our First Web App

+- Nix language basics
 - Building a Nix flake for a PureScript project
 - Algebric Data Types
 - High Kinded Types
 - Pattern Matching
-- Do notation
 - Writing the HTML of our Web App

 ## Episode 4 - Foundations

-- TypeClasses
+- Typeclasses
 - Semigroup and Monoids
+- Functors

 ## Episode 5 - Burritos Everywhere

-- Functors
-- Bind, Apply and Applicative
+- Apply and Applicative
+- Bind, Do notation
 - Monads

 ## Episode 6 - Building Smart Contracts

+- IO/Effect
+- The Validator
 - Building a Nix flake for a Plutus project
-- The Validator
-- The Contract Monad
-- Simulating in Playground
+- Compiling to Plutus Core

-## Episode 7 - Going Live
+## Episode 7 - Building Web Apps

-- Untyped vs Typed Validation Scripts
+- PureScript FFI
+- Monad Transformers
-- Running a testnet
+- Aff
-- Running the contract in the testnet with cardano-cli
+- PureScript Halogen
+- Web App to show Wallet Funds

 ## Episode 8 - Bring it on

 - Off-chain with Cardano-Transaction-Lib
 - Building a web app to test the contract
 - Integrating with a Wallet

+## Episode 9 - Going Live

+- Untyped vs Typed Validation Scripts
+- Running the contract in the testnet with cardano-cli
+- Testing with Plutip

 ## Episode 9 - A Vesting Contract (backend)